GravityKit/GravityExport-Lite/readme.txt

 = 1.4.1 (WIP) =
 * Bugfix / feature: Choose an extension.
 Xlsx by default now.
 This also fixes a bug where the extension did not match the renderer.
 * Bugfix: Lists with a single column could not be exported.
+* Enhancement: Added support for the Woocommerce add-on.
 * Todo: add translation extension options